rabobank-nederland/omnikassa-dotnet-sdk/README.md

 ### Version 1.2.0
 * Extended SDK to retrieve a list of iDEAL issuers.
 * Extended SDK to allow the iDEAL issuer to be passed in the order announcement.
-* Extended SDK to allow the payment result page (also known as the 'thank-you' oage) to be skipped in the payment process.
+* Extended SDK to allow the payment result page (also known as the 'thank-you' page) to be skipped in the payment process.
 * Extended SDK to allow the name of the customer to be passed in the order announcement.
 * Added support for .NET 5.